 This is a guest post by Chris Savage.
 If you want to guest post on this blog, check out the guidelines here.

 If you are thinking of buying new cutlery, desist from the usual 14-piece stainless steel packs.
 They may look good but you have had similar sets since forever.
-Try something new like stainless steel silverware sets.
+Try something different this time round.
 Pick up a corner of the globe for inspiration.
 Don’t just stop at importing exotic cuisine into your home, try their tableware, too.
 If you can’t find that in your local stores, the Internet is your friend, especially eBay if you fancy older sets.
 They also make for great gifts.
 Here are some ideas from the East to spice up your kitchen.

 Thailand is a food lover and kitchen connoisseur’s paradise.
 It being influenced by South Asian, East Asian, and SE Asian cultures, your options are diverse and exciting.
 Thai flatware is unique and you can find ingenious designs and shapes in Siam brass teak, bronze, designer brass, and rose wood.
 Serving cases with the Buddha and elephant motifs, table mats with Thai and Hindu mythological drawings, and rosewood dessert boxes with intricate carving may also take your fancy.
 Some of the vintage cutlery looks nothing like what we are used to in North America but you will soon figure out ways to incorporate it into your daily life.
 Your family meals are going to get much more exciting!